On some exact solutions of heavenly equations in four dimensions: Acknowledgements

 \section{Acknowledgements}

 The author thanks to Prof. M. Sheftel for very interesting discussion.
-The author adresses special thanks to the Referees for their valuable remarks, which helped to improve the quality of this paper.
+The author is indebted also to Dr Z. Lisowski, Prof. V. Mityushev and Prof. K. Sokalski for their valuable remarks.